-To view a sample ballot, click here.
+To view video of the bridge implosion, click here.

 Members of Leadership Sumner, the personal development program designed to educate potential and active community leaders, have pledged to raise funds for the Sumner County Drug Court so it can continue to provide services to individuals convicted of drug- and alcohol-related crimes.

 Click here to watch the NewsChannel 5 report.

 Click here to read the article in the News Examiner.

 Sumner County is the third healthiest of Tennessee's 95 counties, according to a new report.

 Only Williamson and Rutherford counties rank higher than Sumner in the Health Outcomes category, which represents how healthy a county is.
 Sumner ranks fifth of 95 in the Health Factors category, which represents what influences the health of the county.

 "It is rewarding that Sumner County ranks so highly in this report," said County Executive Anthony Holt.
 "We pride ourselves on our quality of life here in Sumner County and these health rankings reinforce our commitment to healthier lifestyles."